prometheus-operator/runbooks/content/runbooks/alertmanager/AlertmanagerConfigInconsistent.md

 ## Impact

 Configuration inconsistency can be multiple and impact is hard to predict.
-Nevertheless, most of the case the alert might be lost or routed to the incorrect integration.
+Nevertheless, in most cases the alert might be lost or routed to the incorrect integration.

 ## Diagnosis